-The Super Bowl might as well be considered a national holiday, as nearly $100 million people tune in for the big game each year.
-Some choose to watch at home on the couch, but many other fans opt to take in the action at a local sports bar.
+Some football fans choose to watch at home on the couch, but many other folks opt to take in the action at a local sports bar.
 When looking for a destination, beer and bar food are a must, and the establishment must also have big enough televisions to ensure a quality viewing experience for all.
-These 17 essential Holy City sports bars have NFL fans or those just looking forward to watching the commercials and halftime performances covered this Super Bowl Sunday.Read More
+Here are 12 of the best sports bars in and around the city at which to watch football this year — not to mention baseball, soccer, and plenty of other sports year-round.Read More

 Local 616 makes for a super relaxed spot to watch any game.
 Owner Dwayne Mitchell will mix up plenty of cocktails for guests or pour a few beers.
 There’s also a back patio for those who need to chill out in between the action.

 This massive establishment has over 40 TVs and four projector screens meant for sports viewing.
-Uptown Social’s food menu has all the bar food essentials from thin crust pizza to sliders or house-smoked wings.
-This Super Bowl Sunday, guests can find $6 personal pitchers and $7 carafes of bloody marys and mimosas to sip on while watching the game.
+Uptown Social’s food menu has all the bar food essentials from thin crust pizza to nachos or double-fried wings.

 Bay Street Biergarten has so many televisions that it’s impossible to miss any of the moves.
 Grab some friends and slide into a booth to order one of BSB’s giant pretzels with beer cheese and a couple of pints.

 It might be jam packed with rowdy 20-somethings, but King Street Dispensary has the televisions, comfy booths and drink specials necessary while watching the action.
 The kitchen offers all the bar food essentials, like smoked chicken nachos or jumbo mozzarella sticks.